+Our understanding is that this revised charter will be scheduled at an upcoming Capistrano Unified School District Board of Trustees meeting in accordance with Education Code Section 47605.
 Our team at Journey School is available to answer questions and provide additional information or clarity where needed.
 We look forward to collaborating with your staff during the review process.

 Should you or district staff members have any questions, please don't hesitate to call me at (949) 448-7232 or reach out to my email address gavin@journeyschool.net.

-On behalf of the Board of Directors for Journey School, thank you for your consideration of this charter renewal application.
+On behalf of the Board of Directors for Journey School, thank you for your consideration of this material revision of Journey School's charter.